MichAuto > Automotive Economic Indicators

 Automotive Manufacturing Employment

-Vehicle Manufacturing Employment Slightly Increases in March 2024
+Vehicle Manufacturing Employment Up 4.5% in February

-Michigan’s automotive manufacturing employment totaled 166,300 in March 2024, increasing 0.3% compared to last month.
+Michigan’s automotive manufacturing employment totaled 164,400 in February 2025, increasing almost 5% compared to the previous month.

 To view additional economic indicators, visit the Chamber’s Regional Overview of Monthly Economic Indicators.